arbor-sim/arbor/doc/contrib/pr.rst

    -  You can use labels to categorize your PR.
 For very large PRs, it is likely the reviewer will have many questions and comments.
-It can be helpful to reach out on our Slack, Discussions or by email beforehand if you’ve big things planned for Arbor!
+It can be helpful to reach out on Gitter, Github Discussions or by email beforehand if you’ve big things planned for Arbor!
    -  Commit logical units with clear commit messages.
    -  Add a change summary to the PR message.
 If you remembered to commit